 Final Thoughts

 Hedgehogs are not as easy to litter train as cats, but they can learn to do so.
-However, they won’t do it instinctively – it’s up to you to teach them how.
+However, they won’t do it instinctively – it is up to you to teach them how.
 By following the four steps in our articles and purchasing the appropriate accessories, you should be rewarded with a clean and perfectly potty-trained hedgehog!

 Featured Image Credit: WildSnap, Shutterstock